Academic Catalog

 This course focuses on learning theory, program planning and culturally appropriate instructional approaches that promote childhood development within and across domains of cognition, early academics, creativity, social-emotional, speech/language and motor skills.
 Considers the alignment of learning trajectories and curriculum in preschool through 3rd grade programs to improve childhood outcomes.
 Typically offered: Spring.

-Utilizes discovery learning to promote children’s curiosity and creative thinking in the areas of science, math and technology.
+Utilizes discovery learning to promote children’s curiosity and creative thinking in the areas of science, math, arts, and technology.
 Teachers apply theoretical concepts as they plan experiences for children that promote inquiry, problem-solving and critical thinking skills.
 Typically offered: Spring.

 This course provides an opportunity to explore the critical trends and issues being debated within the field of Early Childhood and Elementary Education.
 Further, this course will examine current trends, historical origins, recurring issues, research findings, and resulting program developments in the field of Early Childhood and Elementary Education.
 Typically offered: Spring.